Cumberland/Cumbria County Council Homes

-Children's establishments run (at some time in their history) by Cumberland County Council.
+Composite list of children's establishments run (at some time in their history) by Cumberland/Cumbria County Council.

 - Home for Boys, Englethwaite Hall, Armathwaite